camlspotter/ocaml/README_poly_record.md

 * let [%poly_record] = true in ... or something equivalent
 * Patterns: `{ x = p }`.
 This is diffcult and probably requires ppx_pattern_guard

-+poly_record
++poly_record syntax
 ====================

-ocaml+poly_record is an integration of ppx_poly_record into the OCaml compiler internal.

-Including all the features above, ocaml+poly_record supports the following special syntax for polymorphic records:
+ocaml+poly_record provides special syntax constructs for the polymorphic records.
+Including all the features above, +poly_record supports the following:

 ```ocaml
 {. x = 1; y = 2 }   (* creation *)